 Regardless of your profession, the 75th Ranger Regiment trains all its members in the skills required to be an Army Ranger.
 Both Soldiers and officers undergo rigorous training before assignment that ensures that every Ranger is mentally and physically tough enough to uphold the standards of the Regiment and, upon joining their unit, can seamlessly integrate and operate as part of a cohesive Ranger force.

 RANGER ASSESSMENT & SELECTION PROGRAM

-For modern soldiers, RASP is conducted after applicants successfully complete their basic Military Occupational Specialty course and graduate from the Army’s Parachutists Course (Airborne School).
-For soldiers, both enlisted and officer, who have successfully completed their first tour of duty, and meet the recruiting qualifications, a RASP date will be scheduled upon application and conditional acceptance to the 75th Ranger Regiment.
+Modern soldiers participate in RASP after completing their initial Military Occupational Specialty training and graduating from the Army’s Parachutist Course.
+Enlisted and officer soldiers who have completed their first tour of duty and meet the Regiment’s recruitment qualifications may schedule a RASP date upon application and conditional acceptance.

 RANGER FIRST RESPONDER (RFR)

 The Ranger First Responder is a mandatory training program for all Ranger Assessment and Selection Program (RASP) students.
 It continues to be taught to members of the ranger battalions.
 The course covers vital first-aid techniques and advanced combat lifesaving procedures.
 Regardless of one’s profession or background, this training equips all Rangers with the necessary skills to provide medical treatment and potentially save lives.
 The course has set a standard for excellence and is now the foundation for all Combat Lifesaver Courses taught throughout the Army.